Ingenuity sprouts from Manhattan rooftops.

 While the initial data seems to support green roofs as beneficial to urban environments, both Gaffin and Culligan point out that research needs to continue so they can more accurately quantify the benefits.
 If green roofs are as beneficial to urban areas as these scientists and engineers hope, they may end up literally "shouting from the rooftops!"

-(Video: Science Nation, Miles O'Brien/Science Nation Correspondent, Jon Baime/Science Nation Producer)
+This story was originally written for Science Nation and was republished with permission here.
+Video: Science Nation, Miles O'Brien/Science Nation Correspondent, Jon Baime/Science Nation Producer.